sevcsik/node-couchdb-model/README.md

 They work the same way as `findMany` except that limit is always set to `1`, and the second argument to `callback` will be an instance, not an array.

+## Promises
+All async methods return a promise (created with [Q](https://github.com/kriskowal/q)), when there's no callback passed as the last argument.

 ## Unit tests

 To run unit tests, you have to set the $COUCHDB_BASE_URL environment variable